omarryhan/aiogoogle/docs/index.rst

         "nonce": "0394852-3190485-2490358"
     }

-For example, you should use the ``sub`` claim to uniquely identify your user.
-Google guarantees that this claim will be unique, unlike the email claim for example.
+You should use the ``sub`` claim to uniquely identify your user.
+Google guarantees that this claim will be unique, unlike the email (common mistake).

-If you want to understand what the rest of the claims are for, please head `here <https://developers.google.com/identity/protocols/oauth2/openid-connect#an-id-tokens-payload>`__.
+If you want to understand what the rest of the claims are used for, please head `here <https://developers.google.com/identity/protocols/oauth2/openid-connect#an-id-tokens-payload>`__.

 .. code-block:: python3